At a Glance

 Cortisone drugs and painkillers, the medications currently used for the treatment of joint cartilage deterioration, usually bring about short-term relief.
 However, these drugs do not prevent the destruction of joints in the long-term because they only address the symptoms (pain, inflammation), while the cause of the disease (degradation of cartilage) remains untreated.
 These medications can also produce grave side effects which may be damaging to health in the long-term.
 However, the studies conducted so far concerning glucosamine and chondroitin show that the treatment of joint cartilage degradation involves more than the symptomatic management of pain and inflammation.

-Glucosamine-chondroitin on its own has no analgesic or anti-inflammatory effect.
-Leading medical experts and scientists therefore recommend a combination of anti-inflammatory and analgesic agents along with glucosamine-chondroitin (Glucochondrin®) for a short while.
+On its own, the combination of glucosamine and chondroitin has no analgesic or anti-inflammatory effects.
+Therefore, leading medical experts and scientists recommend taking a combination of anti-inflammatory and analgesic agents along with glucosamine / chondroitin (Glucochondrin®) for a short while.

-Other ingredients: microcrystalline cellulose, magnesium stearate, SiO2.
+in pharmaceutical grade.
+Other ingredients: magnesium stearate, SiO2.

 In normal cases, depending on body weight, take at mealtimes distributed through the day with plenty of fluid as follows: